ryansydnor/blog/content/blog/challenges-faced-while-scaling-to-serve-millions-of-views-per-day.md

 ## Wrapping Up

-Now that we've solidly landed on our new infrastructure, we've been able to really accelerate our iteration velocity.
+Now that we've solidly landed on our new infrastructure, we've been able to really accelerate our product iteration velocity as well as our [backend](/blog/reducing-elixir-backend-time-from-120ms-to-20ms-with-parallelization/) and [front-end](/blog/two-tips-to-improve-performance-by-30-with-react-and-webpack) performance.
 We already have a number of experiments running on the new product page and are excited about improving our ability to help educators around the world as a result.

 This was one of the most collaborative projects I've ever had the pleasure of working on.
 Every single engineer at Teachers Pay Teachers helped us accomplish this!

-Do you have any interesting stories about technical hurdles you overcame while rolling out new functionality?
-Curious about more details of this rollout?
-Talk to us in the comments section!